xchhuang/facial-expression-recognition/README.md

 * Download the FER+ dataset in [google drive]() and put it into the data folder.

 #### Run
 * Run `python main.py --aug=False` to train and evalute our model, with no data augmentation.
-You can play with the parameters in `params.py` based on the paper (e.g., batch size).
+You can also play with the parameters in `params.py` based on the paper (e.g., batch size).

 <!-- ### Acknowledgement